 \section{Abstract}

-We study a non-trivial extremal case of the orchard problem for $12$ pseudolines and we provide a complete classification of pseudoline arrangements having $19$ triple points and $9$ double points.
+We study a non-trivial extreme case of the orchard problem for $12$ pseudolines and we provide a complete classification of pseudoline arrangements having $19$ triple points and $9$ double points.
 We have also classified those that can be realized with straight lines.
 They include new examples different from the known example of B\"or\"oczky.
-Moreover, we point out that Melchior's inequality can be extended to pseudolines, which provides the positive answer to Sylvester's problem.
-This allows to deduce that some combinatorial configurations cannot be realized using pseudolines.
+Since Melchior's inequality also holds for arrangements of pseudolines, we are able to deduce that some combinatorial point-line configurations cannot be realized using pseudolines.
 In particular, this gives a negative answer to one of Gr\"unbaum's problems.
-We formulate some open problems which involve new examples of line arrangements. \keywords{line arrangements, pseudoline arrangements, orchard problem, Sylvester problem} \subclass{52C35, 32S22}
+We formulate some open problems which involve our new examples of line arrangements. \keywords{line arrangements, pseudoline arrangements, orchard problem, Sylvester's problem} \subclass{52C30, 32S22}